replicatedhq/kots/design/variadic_config.md

 ## High-Level Design

 Supporting the above customer use cases falls into two new feature additions for KOTS:
-1. `templateGroups`
+1. `templateGroups` added to the [Config specification](https://kots.io/reference/v1beta1/config/).
+1. `repeatable` attribute added to [Config Items](https://kots.io/reference/v1beta1/config/#items).

-1. `repeatable` Config Items
+### `reapeatable` Config Items

+The purpose of adding a `reapatable` attribute to config items is to add the capability *EXTEND* resources.

 ### templateGroups

+The purpose of adding `templateGroups` in the Config spec is to add the ability to *COPY* collections of resources/config.

 Template Groups are similar to the existing Config Groups concept, except this new category identified resources that can be cloned in ConfigValues or in the kotsadm UI.
-Instead of the relationshipt of groups->ConfigItems,
+They have addition properties like name prefixes and validation.
+Instead of the relationship of `Groups` having `ConfigItems`, `TemplateConfigGroups` have `TemplateItems`.
+The distinction is that TemplateItems can have an array of values while Config Items can only have a single value.
+When rendered into a ConfigValue spec by kots all of the values are flatten into a single list, the only difference being the naming convention and a `parent` field to point back to the template group.

-Kotsadm will take the templateGroup values and implicitly copy and render new resources
+Kotsadm will take the templateGroup values and implicitly copy and render new resources for any manifest file that utilizes them.
+This would make the integration for vendors more seemless, without needing to template multiple resources.

-### reape

 ## Detailed Design